 Getting started

-On this page, we will learn how to start using NBomber Studio.
-We assume that Studio is already installed.
+We assume that NBomber Studio is already installed and working.
 If not, we recommend starting with the simplest installation using Docker.

 Run load test

-The next step is to run an NBomber load test, which will send metrics to TimescaleDB, allowing us to monitor them in NBomber Studio.
-To do this, let’s set up a basic test that writes data into TimescaleDB.
+Let's try to run NBomber load test, which will send metrics to TimescaleDB, allowing us to see them in NBomber Studio.
+For this, let’s set up a basic test that writes data into TimescaleDB.

 To write metrics into TimescaleDB, we’ll use the NBomber Sink for Timescale.